 According to sources, Lake Shore Drive’s origins date back to Potter Palmer, who coerced the city to build the street adjacent to his lakefront property to enhance its value.
 Palmer built his “castle” at 1350 N. Lake Shore Drive in 1882.
 The drive was originally intended for leisurely strolls for the wealthy in their carriages, but when bringing on the auto industry, that changed quickly.

 At the time of its completion in 1968, the 645-foot tall Lake Point Tower was the tallest apartment building in the world.
 You may rent or own a condo…generally renting a three bedroom for about 5,000 a month.
-Definitely a city within a city with many shops and service with a four lane heated swimming pool and state of the art fitness center including a racquetball and handball court.
+Definitely a city within a city with many shops and services with a four lane heated swimming pool and state- of-the-art fitness center including a racquetball and handball court.

 910 Lake Shore Drive was designed by Ludwig Mies van der Rohe the architecturally significant modern style 26 story building was built in 1951 along with 900 N Lake Shore Drive.
 They were originally called The Esplanade Apartments and now house 524 condos combined.